MrChrisWeinert/MAMEIronXP/README.md

 MAMEIronXP is a cross-platform MAME front-end built in C#/AvaloniaUI.

 This is a Work In Progress in the beginning stages of development.
-Ideally it will scale across different sized-screens, and function the same across operating systems
+Ideally it will scale across different sized-screens, and function the same across operating systems.